Chillicothe (Mo.) HS Softball Lady Hornets Cook Up Jambalaya Win Saturday

 That didn’t matter, it turned out, as – following Helton’s uncontested steal of second – Boley pounded a hard grounder between third and short into left field.
 With the left fielder positioned deep, Helton was waved home behind Luetticke, making it 7-3, Chillicothe.

 Looking for at least a fly ball to plate courtesy runner Hadley Beemer from third, where Boley had ended up when a relay throw home trying to get Helton on her single went high and wild, Hibner got down on the count 0-2.
-However, after fouling off the next offering, the junior squared up another 0-2 pitch and shot it on a line – perhaps no more than 12 feet high at its apex – over the temporary fence 200 feet away in center field for a 2-runs homer, her first of 2020 and sixth of her CHS career.
+However, after fouling off the next offering, the junior squared up another 0-2 pitch and shot it on a line – perhaps no more than 12 feet high at its apex – over the temporary fence 200 feet away in center field for a 2-runs homer.

 Even though down by six, Princeton didn’t go meekly in its last chance.
 Its Nos.
 2-4 batters each stroked their second hits of the game – each of the top five in the PHS order had two hits and the Lady Tigers totaled 12, loading the bases with two outs.
 However, righthander Boley wrapped up her save by battling back from a 3-1 count to get her fourth strikeout in two innings.